-- For full admission, first-year students must have a cumulative GPA of 2.75 or above on a 4.0 scale. - Students may still use the ACT/SAT for admission, scholarship, and course placement purposes in addition to acceptance into specific programs (if required).
-A student who has an ACT of 18 or SAT of 960 or above will be fully admitted with a GPA of 2.2 or above. - Students between a 2.5 and 2.74 cumulative GPA may be considered for probationary acceptance by submitting an academic letter of recommendation to the Office of Enrollment Services.
-The recommendation may not be from a coach. - Students below a 2.5 cumulative GPA will be required to submit an academic recommendation from a counselor or teacher along with a personal essay.
+- For full admission, first-year students must have a cumulative GPA of 2.75 or above on a 4.0 scale. - Students may use the ACT/SAT for admission, scholarship, and course placement purposes in addition to acceptance into specific programs (if required).
+A student who has an ACT of 18 or SAT of 960 or above will be fully admitted with a GPA of 2.2 or above. - Students below a 2.75 cumulative GPA will be required to submit an academic recommendation from a counselor or teacher along with a personal essay.
 Once all documents have been received the student's record will be considered by the Admissions Committee.
-Should a student be accepted on academic probation they will be required to enroll in GD104 Academic Support and limited to 13 credits for the first term of enrollment.
+Should a student be accepted on academic probation they will be required to enroll in GD104 Academic Support and it is recommended they enroll in no more than 15 hours.